 Q: Who should I invite?

 A: A combination of the following groups would be ideal to attend your ribbon cutting so they can learn more about your facility and business; neighbor businesses, existing customers, suppliers/vendors, prospects, personal friends & family.
-The Chamber can also facilitate personal invitations to the Board of Directors, specific members, and local officials, as well as providing a local media list for you to contact.

 Q: How can I promote my business to people attending?

 A: You don’t want to miss this opportunity to make a great first impression on the community.
-Make sure you have collateral such as business cards, brochures, literature and signage for attendees to take.
+Make sure you have collateral such as business cards, brochures, literature, and signage for attendees to take.
 Consider offering a coupon or special promotion for attendees to use for a return visit.
 Holding a drawing and giving away door prizes is also a way to gather attendee information to use for follow up.

 IMPORTANT NOTES WHEN SECURING YOUR RIBBON CUTTING